sun-umn/NCVX_Documentation/docs/settings.rst

 Settings
 ========

 Below listed the key options.
-For more options, please check the documentation of pygransoOptions.py and pygransoOptionsAdvanced.py
+For more options, please check the documentation of pygransoOptions.py and pygransoOptionsAdvanced.py in the source code.

 x0
 ----------------